zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Post-activation upgrading
 `````````````````````````
 If a user does not upgrade their node to a compatible software version before ``ACTIVATION_HEIGHT`` is
-reached, their node will follow the pre-upgrade chain and download blocks that are incompatible with the
+reached, their node will follow any pre-upgrade branch that persists, and may download blocks that are
-post-upgrade branch.
-If the user subsequently upgrades their node to a compatible software version, the node
+incompatible with the post-upgrade branch.
+If the user subsequently upgrades their node to a compatible
-will consider these blocks to be invalid, and MUST take one of the two following actions:
+software version, the node will consider these blocks to be invalid, and MUST take one of the two following
+actions:

 - Discard all blocks of height ``ACTIVATION_HEIGHT`` and above, and then synchronize with the network.